Saturday, July 5, 2025

 I received this book as an ARC from Netgalley, however all opinions are my own.

-I gave this book a 5/5 star rating on Goodreads!
+I gave this book a 4/5 star rating!

 What did you think of this book?
 Who were your favourite or least favourite characters?
 Do you have any books you'd recommend for me to read and do a review on?
 Please let me know down in the comments below!